 The work is meant to be dreamlike.
 Icons that exist in our collective consciousness are a reminiscence of our own narratives and histories.
 They are the now-vague representations of characters that grew with us; their colors and shapes hold meaning and emotion.
 They are globally recognizable and inspire similar feelings among people around the world.
-Altered, some so that they can still be identified, others so that their images are completely unrecognizable, they become like ghosts, symbolizing the capitalist culture that is embedded within our childish self.
-The work within the art space shows 200 balloons together, milling aimlessly around the space so that they may be interacted with by the visitors.
+Altered, some so that they can still be identified, others so that their images are completely unrecognizable, they become like ghosts, symbolizing the capitalist culture embedded within our childish self.
+The work within the art space shows 200 balloons together, milling aimlessly around the space so that visitors can interact with them.
 The balloons range from 116 to 170 cm in height.

 Situated in the heart of the city, around one of the world’s largest shopping districts, 1/3 of the tourists visiting Seoul are coming to Dongdaemun Design Plaza (DDP), making it Korea’s most visited landmark (8.5 million visitors in 2014)